SiliconLabs/wisun-br-linux-docker/README.md

     ndisc6 2a01:e35:2435:66a0:202:f7ff:fef0:0 eth0

-### Wi-SUN can reach outside network, but can't reach docker host
+## Wi-SUN can reach outside network, but can't reach Docker host

 It is a [limitation of the macvlan interface][2].
 This situation is actually not an error — it is the defined behavior of macvtap.
 Due to the way in which the